joshdev15/neovim/README.md

 # Neovim

+**Updated to**
+NVIM v0.10.0
+Build type: Release
+LuaJIT 2.1.1713484068

-## My custom neovim settings
+## My Neovim settings

-**WARNING!: This configuration is in the development/experimental phase,**

 This configuration uses Lua as its main language.

-The Lua programming language is supported by Neovim since version 0.5.0, so it is recommended that you upgrade to a higher version than the one mentioned above.
+The Lua programming language is supported by Neovim since version **0.5.0**, so it is recommended that you upgrade to a higher version than the one mentioned above.

+Please use the most recent version of Neovim.
+This configuration is tested on Neovim v0.10.0.

-This configuration is mainly set up to work on Linux, take your precautions if you will use it on a different OS.
+This configuration is mainly set up to work on Linux or MacOS, take your precautions if you will use it on a different OS.

 It is also necessary to have the following programs installed and configured;